You can use an external MIDI device to control BeatMaker’s instruments and interface. To do so, please follow these steps:

 5. Press the “MIDI FOCUS ACTIONS” button from the Settings panel, then press “Auto Learn” at the bottom of the page:

 For each action in the “FOCUS ACTION” list, you can assign a key or control from your controller.
 We start with the first action, which is triggering the first pad from the current bank.

 6. Tap the first pad or key from your MIDI controller: it is now automatically assigned to BeatMaker’s first pad from the Performance view

 7. BeatMaker has selected the next action “TRIGGER PAD 2” automatically.
 Press the second pad or key from your controller to assign it

-8. Repeat the same procedure for all the pads/keys you want to assign to BeatMaker interface (if you want to assign more than 16 pads, tap the “64 PADS DEVICE” button at the bottom of the screen to extend the list to 64 pads)
+8. Repeat the same procedure for all the pads/keys you want to assign to BeatMaker interface (if you want to assign more than 16 pads, tap the “64 PADS DEVICE” button at the top of the page to extend the list to 64 pads)